 When I was a beginning student in the Kyokushin karate dojo in New York there was a hierarchy and an order.
 First we the beginners did our kata, our pre - arranged forms.
 We did Kihon Sono Ich, "Basics Number One", and so on.
 Eventually it was the turn of our black belts.
 I recall admiring their kata, long sequences that required great memorization, complex moves, jumps and high kicks.
 I dreamed of the day when I too would be performing the complex and advanced kata of our style.
 With each rank we moved to more complex and challenging techniques.

 With Krav Maga, at least with our style IKI Krav Maga, no such creature exists.
 As you learn more you return to simplicity.
 In fact the more you learn the more simple are your techniques, and fewer are the steps required.
 The more you learn the more you realize that there are only a few simple moves, a few simple concepts that can be applied to the countless situations that you might encounter in the real world.
 A great technique is like a great quote; it can be expressed in very few words, a technique in few motions.

-Bruce Lee was of course not a Krav Maga practitioner but he had reached the same conclusion, he had the right idea, "simply to simplify".
+Brue Lee was of course not a Krav Maga practitioner, but he had reached the same conclusions, he had the right idea, "simply to simplify".
 At IKI we live by that statement.
 We are not tempted by the fancy and the flash.

 The more we advance the simpler we get.

 Immerse yourself in Krav Maga in Israel and learn the simplistic truth.
 Join us for ten days, or more, of intensive training.
 Learn the roots of Krav Maga and how to apply it in any situation.

 Learn simple techniques that you can apply to every situation.

 For more information.
 Krav Maga Tour and Train Israel Experience